EVENT UPDATE: Low Carbon-Transport in Progress: Transforming Transport in Asia

 Daily updates from the June 2024 Conference in Bangkok 〰️

-The 2024 regional conference of the NDC Transport Initiative for Asia (NDC-TIA) will discuss the necessary transformations to set transport on a sustainable path to zero emissions by mid-century, ensuring climate action and prosperity.
+At the 2024 regional conference of the NDC Transport Initiative for Asia (NDC-TIA), participants discussed the necessary transformations to set transport on a sustainable path to zero emissions by mid-century, ensuring climate action and prosperity.

 Regional Conference in Bangkok

-From 25 to 28 June 2024, "Low-Carbon Prosperity in Progress: Transforming Transport in Asia", the regional conference of the NDC Transport Initiative for Asia (NDC TIA), will take place in Bangkok, Thailand.
+From 25 to 28 June 2024, Bangkok, Thailand hosted the "Low-Carbon Prosperity in Progress: Transforming Transport in Asia", the regional conference of the NDC Transport Initiative for Asia (NDC TIA).

 It will address the urgent need for sustainable transport solutions in the region, aiming to achieve zero emissions by mid-century.
 It will focus on collaborative efforts and successes in decarbonising the transport sector across Asia, including China, India, Vietnam, the Philippines, and Thailand.
 Representatives from Cambodia and Indonesia will also participate in the conference.